 Read More : Best spots to snorkel in South Australia

-One of Australia’s best snorkels
+One of Australia’s Best Snorkels

 As much as we wanted to stay in the water and keep exploring, I realized my lips were starting to go numb.
 Nat said she could no longer feel her toes.
 We’d done well to last 45 for minutes so it was time to get out.